 20s and 30s - Anti-Aging Starts with Antioxidants

 20- and 30-somethings typically don’t need hefty growth factors or strong exfoliants such as retinol or glycolic.
 But they do need to take anti-aging seriously and start a prevention program with antioxidants.
 Medik 8 C-Tetra ($70 in the shop) keeps it simple with a 3% concentration of antioxidant vitamin C in the form of tetrahexyldecyl ascorbate.
 This is considered to be a potent and stable version of vitamin C. It remains stable in air and water for up to 18 months and is effective in lower concentrations than traditional vitamin C, making it gentler and less drying.
 According to research, it penetrates directly into the epidermis and dermis, acting both as an antioxidant and a direct stimulant of new collagen.

 Eye Cream — Elizabeth Dehn for One Love Organics Active Moisture Vitamin E Eye Balm

 Eye creams are essential for age prevention, and yet it is often the one beauty investment that 20- and 30-somethings try to postpone.
 But every cent is well spent on the one I am going to recommend.
-One Love Organics Active Moisture Vitamin E Eye Balm ($49 in the shop) has no water, so all your hard-earned money is going toward great ingredients.
+One Love Organics Active Moisture Vitamin E Eye Balm ($49) has no water, so all your hard-earned money is going toward great ingredients.
 The base is shea butter, and there are antioxidant pomegranate and raspberry, as well as vitamin E. Our 30-something tester found that it refreshed her tired, puffy eyes.